handee/abercompsci-cheatsheets/mac/filestore.md

 Unfortunately, the way that some applications are designed to run on macOS meant that this could create to a lot of accesses to the network disk.
 That slowed down machines, affected the network and had a negative impact on the user experience.

 ## Change in September 2017
 In September 2017, we have changed the setup so that your default disk space is local to the machine that you are using.
-You still have access to the networked files, such as your M: drive or a networked area for IMPACS staff and students.
+You still have access to your networked files on the IS and IMPACS servers (M: and P:)<sup>1</sup>.

 As part of this change, it is important to remember that you need to store your files on the Network filestore so that you can access it from other machines.

 ## Video to explain how to access your network files

-A video is available to explain how to access your network.
+A video is available to explain how to access your network filestore.
 This is on YouTube at [https://youtu.be/8LJsWctn8MU](https://youtu.be/8LJsWctn8MU).

 <a href="https://youtu.be/8LJsWctn8MU"><img src="images/filestore-video.png" /></a>